coleifer/peewee/docs/peewee/asyncio.rst

 In your code you should never need to use ``greenlet_spawn()`` or ``await_()`` directly.
-Peewee wraps all this in ``a``-prefixed methods and helpers so that the greenlet machinery remains an implementation detail, but it's worth taking a look at to understand what's going on.
-In short, Peewee uses greenlets to pass coroutines out of synchronous code, so they can be ``await``-ed, at the cost of two lightweight context switches.
+Peewee wraps all this in ``a``-prefixed methods and helpers so that the greenlet machinery remains an implementation detail.
+Peewee uses greenlets to pass coroutines out of synchronous code, so they can be ``await``-ed, at the cost of two lightweight context switches.

 Async Model Methods
 -------------------